FormidableLabs/react-europe-workshop/SCHEDULE.md

 * **Compound Components Lecture** (_11:00AM - 11:10AM_)
   * Describe "compound" components
+  * Component components are components that share some "implicit" state
   * Go over how they can be used to provide a set of related components that work together, with constraints
+  * Component components let you share _implicit_ state
+  * Implicit is state that doesn't have to be explicitly shared between components, which you'd normally do through props
+  * Props are the API for explicit state
+  * __Maybe have a section on implicit vs explicit state?__
 * **Compound Components Exercises** (_11:10AM - 11:30AM_)
+  * How to communicate implicit state
+  * Talk about the OG approach of using `React.cloneElement`
+    * Discuss pitfalls of `React.cloneElement`
+    * Show how it breaks with deeply nested compound components
+    * Generally a pattern you be aware of, but avoid if possible
+  * Discuss using Context to make compound components more flexible
+    * _Might have to do context lesson first?_
+  * Maybe use the [Header/Section][1] example as a starting point
+  * Restricting access to component components
+    * Defining them as `static` properties on the parent component
+    * Using a render prop to provide these components
   * Write some exercises for compound components
 * **Controlled Components Lecture** (_11:30AM - 11:40AM_)
   * Describe controlled components